Getting Started for Local Development

 This can take a while, especially the first time you run this particular command on your development system but subsequent runs will occur quickly:

-docker-compose -p metagrid_backend_dev up --build
+docker compose -p metagrid_backend_dev up --build

 3.2 Additional Configuration

-Update /etc/hosts
+Update /etc/hosts file

-The Keycloak docker service can be accessed by other containers over a shared network using its docker service name and port, keycloak:8080
+The Keycloak docker service can be accessed by other containers over a shared network using its docker service name and port, keycloak:8080.
+More information on how this works can be found in Docker's networking guide.

-to allow the browser to make requests to the Keycloak service.
+You will need to bind the hostname keycloak to localhost to allow the browser to make requests to the Keycloak service.
 Otherwise, it will not recognize the hostname and a network connection won't be established.

-- Open your hosts file with admin privileges
+1. Open your hosts file with admin privileges

-/etc/hosts
+1. Mac/Linux: /etc/hosts

-C:\Windows\System32\drivers\etc\hosts
+2. Windows: C:\Windows\System32\drivers\etc\hosts

-to the end of the file and save
+2. Append 127.0.0.1 keycloak to the end of the file and save

 Create user on Keycloak for authentication